akka/akka/akka-docs/rst/java/lambda-actors.rst

 Actor API
 =========

-The :class:`AbstractActor` class defines only one abstract method, the above mentioned :meth:`receive`, which implements the behavior of the actor.
+The :class:`AbstractActor` class defines a method called :meth:`receive`, that is used to set the “initial behavior” of the actor.

 If the current actor behavior does not match a received message, :meth:`unhandled` is called, which by default publishes an